Jaymon/Mingo/README.md

 # What is Mingo?

-Mingo is an easy to use database abstraction layer that uses the db as a schema-less document storage engine based on [how Friendfeed uses MySql](http://bret.appspot.com/entry/how-friendfeed-uses-mysql).
+Mingo is an easy to use database abstraction layer that uses the db as a schema-less document storage engine based on [how Friendfeed used MySql](http://bret.appspot.com/entry/how-friendfeed-uses-mysql).

 Currently, by default, Mingo can use MySQL, SQLite, or PostgreSQL databases as the backend.
 I've updated the code quite a bit so I've disabled the __Mongo__, __Lucene__, and __Postgres Hstore__ interfaces until I can refactor and update them.